 Benchmark: While the quality completion score for the industry has been approximately 46.1%, InMobi's has been 56% or higher.

 - Moat video score: Moat video score, or MVS, is a video ad score ranging from 0 to 100.
 It benchmarks the sound, motion and sight aspects of a video.
 The score is based on the average percentage of the video that was audible and/or visible, amplified by the screen real estate.
 It assesses the quality of different video ad exposures on mobile and desktop devices.

-Benchmark: The average Moat score for the industry is 49.3%, while InMobi's was 58.4%.
+Benchmark: The average Moat score for the industry is around 50%, while InMobi's has been above 5%.
 Furthermore, the average MVS for in-app video is 3x that of mobile web video, proving the quality of in-app mobile video investments.

 By utilizing the right metrics, and the right analytic capabilities to measure them, brands and media buyers can determine how to improve their mobile in-app video ads and ensure they reach their audiences on the small screen.
 Therefore, invest in an ad network that allows you to activate viewability metrics on in-app advertisement campaigns at scale.

 Read More: InMobi partners with The Trade Desk to deliver more transparent and reliable in-app metrics — read the press release.